iguanajuice/semi-automatic-arch/README.md

 Change type to "EFI System".

 Create a second partition of *at least* 50g, preferably the remaining space.
 This will be your `root` partition.
 Also make note of its name, e.g. `/dev/sda2`.
+Leave its type as default.

 Select option `write` and enter "yes".